As a landlord, meeting your legal requirement for electrical safety checks makes sure your property is safe and compliant.

 If your EICR is still within its validity period, you don’t need a new one just because you have a new tenant.

-Just make sure the report is up-to-date and that there haven’t been any major changes or issues with the electrical system since the last check.
+Just make sure the report is up to date and that there haven’t been any major changes or issues with the electrical system since the last check.

 Is there a fine for not having an EICR certificate?